for Integrative and Comparative Biology

 from your advisor, forward it to the SICB Business Office indicating that it is

-for the award, and giving your name, e-mail address, and title of your abstract.
+for the award, and give your name, e-mail address, and title of your abstract.
 Each submission must

 select a division in which to compete.
 You must